Watson-Personal-Assistant/developer/_content/expertise/deploy-to-bluemix.md

 In this phase you will use your own IBM Bluemix account.
 Make sure you have completed all the Bluemix pre-requisites documented in the [setup your local development environment]({{site.baseurl}}/expertise/setup-local-dev-env/) page.

 ### Step 1: Stop the running skill and ngrok processes
-If your HelloWorldExpertise and ngrok processes are still running, then control-c them.
+If your HelloWorld skill and ngrok processes are still running, then control-c them.
 If the node process doesn't stop for some reason, then find the process and kill it.
 You can use "lsof -i:10011" to find it.

 ### Step 2: Edit manifest.yml file
 In the directory for your ExpertiseBoilerPlateRemote, edit the `manifest.yml` file and change the `name` field to be something like "yourname-hello-world-skill" (without the quotes) and do the same for the `host` field.